ghc-proposals/ghc-proposals/README.rst

 The stage is identified by a GitHub label, which is identified in the following list.

+1. **Stage:** Proposal creation.
+   (No label.)

-1. (No label.)
-The author drafts a proposal.
+   The author drafts / writes / rewites a proposal.

    * `What is a proposal? <#what-is-a-proposal>`__
    * `How to start a new proposal <#how-to-start-a-new-proposal>`__
    * `How to amend an accepted proposal <#how-to-amend-an-accepted-proposal>`__
    * `Language design principles <principles.rst#2language-design-principles>`__

-   The author submits the proposal to the wider Haskell community for discussion, as a pull request against this repository.
+   The author submits the proposal to the wider Haskell community for discussion when the Proposal is ready enough, as a pull request against this repository.

    * `How to submit a proposal <#how-to-start-a-new-proposal>`__

+2. **Stage:** Community discussion.
+   (No label.)
-2. (No label.)  **Responsibility for next action:** author.
+   **Responsibility for next action:** author.

    The wider community discusses the proposal in the commit section of the pull request, while the author refines the proposal.